SCLC Logo

 Location: Shasta District Fairgrounds Fusaro Hall

-Sponsored by Associated California Loggers and presented by ACL Safety Director, Don Milani.
+Sponsored by Associated California Loggers and presented by Capital City CPR LLC, Ryan Armstrong

 4 Units ACL Pro Logger CE Credit (for first-time Pro Loggers).
 No elective Pro Logger CE Units but provides “Proof of CPR” for annual renewal as Pro Loggers.